GDC-WM/Parryt/README.md

 # WM-GDC-Generic-Platformer
-A not special at all platformer game to show that we can in fact code things.
+A platformer game to show that we can in fact successfully code things (using Python and Pyglet).

+Will involve a satisfying parrying mechanic.